gliu2k/SAP-Datasphere/SAC/Index.md

 SAP offers a variety of reporting tools and BusinessObjects platforms.
 SAP Analytics Cloud (SAC) is a cloud-based reporting platform.
 SAC seamlessly connects to SAP BW, S/4HANA, Datasphere, BusinessObjects(BOBJ), and non-SAP cloud platform like Azure and Amazon.

 # Description
-I first encountered SAP Analytics Cloud (SAC) in 2017 when I worked on a project to build stories(and digital board room) that consumed the data from S/4HANA Cloud through CDS View Queries.
+I first encountered SAP Analytics Cloud (SAC) in 2017 when I worked on a project to build stories(and Digital Boardroom) that consumed the data from S/4HANA Cloud through CDS View Queries.
 Over the past three years, I've intermittently engaged with SAC and observed its continuous evolution.
 In this project, I will highlight the main functionalities of various areas, with a particular focus on the planning aspect.

 # Requirements